top of page

 Once the design fee is paid, your appointment is officially booked and secured on the calendar.

 If your tattoo requires multiple sessions, I strongly recommend booking in advance.
-Waiting longer than a year between sessions may cause delays in completing your piece and could affect the overall flow and coherence of the design.
+Waiting longer than 3 months between sessions may cause delays in completing your piece and could affect the overall flow and coherence of the design.

 bottom of page